guidepup/setup-action/README.md

 ## Usage

-Just add this step before to enable steps that use screen-reader automation in GitHub CI:
+Just add this step before to enable steps that use screen reader test automation in GitHub CI:

 ```yaml
 - name: Setup Environment